-"Mortgage Interest Rate" means (a) with respect to each fixed-rate Mortgage Loan, the fixed annual rate of interest provided for in the related mortgage note and (b) with respect to each step-rate Mortgage Loan, the annual rate that interest accrues on such step-rate Mortgage Loan from time to time in accordance with the provisions of the related mortgage note, in each case net of any reduction due to the Relief Act or similar state laws and as such may be modified in accordance with a modification.
+"Mortgage Interest Rate" means (a) with respect to each fixed-rate Mortgage Loan, the fixed annual rate of interest provided for in the related mortgage note, including any modification, and (b) with respect to each step-rate Mortgage Loan, the annual rate of interest on such step-rate Mortgage Loan in accordance with the provisions of the related mortgage note (or modification), in each case net of any reduction due to the Relief Act or similar state laws and as such may be modified in accordance with a modification.

-"Mortgagor Total Unpaid Principal Balance" means with respect to any Mortgage Loan or related REO property and any date of determination, the balance of such Mortgage Loan at origination; plus the total Capitalization Amount for such Mortgage Loan; minus any amounts applied to the related mortgagor's account to reduce the principal balance of such Mortgage Loan, including all principal payments, without duplication (including, inter alia, the principal portion of monthly payments received by the Servicer, partial or full prepayments of principal, application of Net Liquidation Proceeds to the unpaid principal balance, and incentive payments under HAMP, if applicable), minus any principal forgiven as a result of any modification by the Servicer or by a court of competent jurisdiction or a governmental entity with authority to require that such Mortgage Loan be modified.
+"Mortgagor Total Unpaid Principal Balance" means with respect to any Mortgage Loan or related REO property and any date of determination, the sum of (i) the balance of such Mortgage Loan at origination and (ii) the total Capitalization Amount for such Mortgage Loan; minus the sum of (a) any amounts applied to the related mortgagor's account to reduce the principal balance of such Mortgage Loan, including all principal payments, without duplication (including, inter alia, the principal portion of monthly payments received by the Servicer, partial or full prepayments of principal, application of Net Liquidation Proceeds to the unpaid principal balance, and incentive payments under HAMP, if applicable) and (b) any principal forgiven as a result of any modification by the Servicer or by a court of competent jurisdiction or a governmental entity with authority to require that such Mortgage Loan be modified.